nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmrw612/demo_apps/power_mode_switch/example_board_readme.md

 Prepare the Demo
 ===============
-1. Connect a micro USB cable between the PC host and the MCU-Link USB port (J10) on the board
+1. Connect a USB-C cable between the PC host and the MCU-Link USB port (J10) on the board
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits